 A slower shutter speed will soften the reflection creating an entirely different look and feel to the photograph.

 Shoot phenomenal landscape photos from sunrise to sundown when you discover the secrets to harnessing natural light for stunning landscape photos.
-Plus get HDR, panorama and other style tips in Bluprint’s Landscape Photography: Shooting from Dawn to Dusk class.
+Plus get HDR, panorama and other style tips in Craftsy’s Landscape Photography: Shooting from Dawn to Dusk class.